Trump Parc

-Trump Parc: Barbizon Plaza Hotel
+Trump Parc: Barbizon-Plaza Hotel

 The 38-story art deco Barbizon-Plaza Hotel opened at 106 Central Park South on May 12, 1930 with 1,400 ensuite rooms.
-It was built for $10 million by William H. Silk, owner of the Barbizon Hotel.
+It was built for $10 million by William H. Silk.
 The architect was Laurence Emmons.
 The hotel was designed to appeal to artists and musicians, with facilities including soundproof practice rooms, art studios, and two performance halls.
+It was built as a co-ed companion to the Barbizon Hotel for Women on East 63rd Street.
 The property was foreclosed on in 1933.

 At some point, likely around World War II, the top of the building was altered to its present form with a stylish design.
 Carter B. Horsley of The City Review said, "Its only rivals in audacity are the Chrysler Building and the former RCA/GE tower".

 Aeolian Company installed a large pipe organ at the hotel in 1930; it was moved a year later to the nearby American Women's Association clubhouse.

 During World War II, two floors of the hotel were reserved for the use of Royal Navy officers based in or passing through New York City.
 At this time there was a drug-store on the ground floor of the hotel.
 New York society ladies served tea to the British officers every afternoon.

+From the late 1950s through the mid-1960s, the Barbizon-Plaza Hotel hosted multiple events by homophile movement organizations.
+These included the Mattachine Society's fifth convention on August 30, 1958; the third Daughters of Bilitis convention on June 20, 1964; and the East Coast Homophile Organizations (ECHO) conference on September 25–26, 1965.

 Lambert Brussels Real Estate Corp. and Loeb Rhoades purchased the hotel in 1973 for $11 million, and affiliated it with the Penta Hotels chain.
 Despite the completion of $2 million of renovations, the hotel earned minimal profits for its new owners.

 Donald Trump purchased the hotel and the neighboring apartment building in 1981.
 On December 14, 1985, he closed the hotel to prepare for conversion to condominiums.
 He renamed the property as "Trump Parc" and completed the conversion with 340 condominium units around 1988.